oracle/terraform-provider-oci/website/docs/r/core_service_gateway.html.markdown

 You may optionally specify a *display name* for the service gateway, otherwise a default is provided.
 It does not have to be unique, and you can change it.
 Avoid entering confidential information.

+Use the [ListServices](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Service/ListServices) operation to find service CIDR labels available in the region.

 ## Example Usage